Canon T6i vs Leica TL2

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Reflects 2 years and 5 months of technical progress since the T6i launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the TL2 comes out slightly ahead of the T6i (12 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the TL2 emerges as the winner of the match-up (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T6i and the Leica TL2 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the T6i or the TL2.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.